trentlarson/P2P-Docs/README.md

   * In AeroFS, click on the AeroFS icon and look at "Browse Library".

-  * In uTorrent, lood for a "uTorrent Downloads" folder under "Documents".
+  * In uTorrent, look for a "uTorrent Downloads" folder under "Documents".

   * In AllianceP2P, go to "View" then "My share" then "Shared files".